 Cars and sugar, fundamentally, are energy!

-When you eat sugar or carbs, your stomach breaks down these ingredients into sugar.
-The sugar then enters the bloodstream.
+When you eat sugar or carbohydrates, your stomach breaks down the ingredients into sugar, which enters the bloodstream.

-While most people are concerned about levels of ‘high blood sugar’ an even worse problem is having no blood sugar!
+While most people are concerned about ‘high blood sugar’ levels, an even worse problem is having no blood sugar!

 Because then you are dead!

-Unfortunately people think they are being ‘healthy’ by eating only ‘low carb’ foods, but then they often still end up having crazy carb cravings!
+Unfortunately, people who think they are being ‘healthy’ by eating only ‘low-carb’ foods often still end up having crazy carb cravings!

-The Academy of Nutrition and Dietetics recognizes restrictive diets, which cut out or overly diminish certain food groups like carbs or fat, may actually cause more of those cravings!
+The Academy of Nutrition and Dietetics recognizes that restrictive diets, which eliminate or overly diminish certain food groups, such as carbs or fat, may actually increase cravings!

 For example:

-• the ‘gluten free’ trend essentially says that the gluten in carbs is bad.
-However, only 1% of people are actually allergic to gluten.
-This means that many people are going gluten free and may not be eating enough carbs!
+- The ‘gluten-free’ trend essentially says that the gluten in carbs is terrible.
+However, only 1% of people are allergic to gluten.
+This means that many people are going gluten-free and may not be eating enough carbs!

-• with keto, carbs are also seen as ‘the bad’ guy.
-One private client I worked with was only allowed 100 calories from carbs per day!
-That’s a very restrictive diet and no wonder she had carb cravings!
+- With keto, carbs are also seen as ‘the bad’ guy.
+One private client I worked with was only allowed 100 calories from carbs daily!
+That’s a very restrictive diet; no wonder she had carb cravings!

 Find Your Carb Balance